Emotional safety

-In psychology, emotional safety refers to an emotional state achieved in attachment relationships where in each individual is open and vulnerable.
+In psychology, emotional safety refers to an emotional state achieved in attachment relationships wherein each individual is open and vulnerable.
 The concept is primarily used by couples' therapists to describe intimate relationships.
 When a relationship is emotionally safe, the partners trust each other and routinely give each other the benefit of the doubt in questionable situations.
 When emotional safety is lost, the partners are inclined to be distrustful, looking for possible hidden meanings and potential threats in each other's words and behaviors.

 Origins

 The emotional safety model of couples therapy was developed by psychologist Don R. Catherall.
 The model focuses on the two realms of "attachment" and "esteem", contending that each partner measures their safety by their perception of the other partner's feelings in these two realms.
 If each perceives the other partner to be securely attached and each holds the other high regard, they feel emotionally safe.
 But if one perceives threat in either realm, then he or she will lose emotional safety and may react.
 If he or she reacts in a negative fashion (usually by either attacking or distancing from the partner), then said reaction can constitute a threat to the other partner's emotional safety.
 If the other partner responds in a similarly negative fashion, a vicious cycle may begin in which each partner's reaction to a perceived threat creates a reciprocal threat to the other partner.
 Once caught in these cycles, partners have considerable difficulty re-achieving emotional safety.